 This paper reviews key issues of sealant use and methodology and poses recommendations to inform the discussion toward a consensus statement by participants.
 A comprehensive review of sealant literature, including policy recommendations from previous conferences that reviewed best practices for sealant use, was completed.
-Building on the review paper by Simonsen and on previous policy statements by dental and public health groups, this paper discusses key questions about sealant use in light of contemporary caries data and cost-benefit analyses.
+Building on previous review papers and on previous policy statements by dental and public health groups, this paper discusses key questions about sealant use in light of contemporary caries data and costbenefit analyses.
 In addition, newest material advancements are reviewed to establish the next step in sealant improvement for young patients.
-(Pediatr Dent.
-2002;24:415-422)
+(Pediatr Dent 2006;28:143-150)